ajingu/RealSense/Docs/document.md

 In progress
 ## Left to do

-### ・Complete registration of different RealSense coordinates
+### Complete registration of different RealSense coordinates
-In progress
+Although I use ArUco marker of [OpenCV for Unity](https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088) to adjust different RealSense coordinates, each coordinate always shifts over a little from other coordinates.

-### ・Putting the multiple draw calls from each devices into one draw call
+### Putting the multiple draw calls from each devices into one draw call
-In progress
+At this moment, every time one RealSense device is added, one drawcall to create point cloud is also added.
+Ideally, multiple point cloud data should be merged and only one drawcall should be sent to create merged point cloud.

-### ・Exception handling when the ArUco marker can't be found
+### Exception handling when the ArUco marker can't be found
-In progress
+Now, homography transformation matrix can be measured using first five frames of scene as long as the ArUco marker is in sight of RealSense.
+It will be thoughtful to implement Exception handling for the case of not being able to find any markers.

 ## Reference
 ・[Intel RealSense official Unity wrapper](https://github.com/IntelRealSense/librealsense/tree/development/wrappers/unity)
 ・[How to setup RealSense(d400 series)](https://software.intel.com/en-us/realsense/d400/get-started)